 - Lacks Zone 2 capability.

 This is another great 5.2-channel AV receiver with many interesting features.
-It supports Dolby Vision, HDR10, and HLG technologies and allows for 4K upscaling to turn your room into a cinema-like environment.
+It supports Dolby Vision, HDR10, and HLG technologies and allows for 8K upscaling to turn your room into a cinema-like environment, since it’s the first one on the list that offers this authorization.
 You can take full advantage of 4K/60Hz HDMI inputs with HDCP 2.2 support.
-Besides, there is a USB port for connecting your smart devices and listening to music without sound drops.
+After all, the receiver was released in 2022, which significantly affected its functionality.

 If you like wireless connection methods, the receiver offers Bluetooth features.
 I tested both wired and wireless connections and have nothing to complain about.